-- 3.1 Your obligations The performance of our services depends on you performing your obligations under the agreement.
-We are not responsible for any consequences arising from you not fulfilling your obligations. - Our auditor independence related to assurance engagements may be impaired if you solicit or hire certain PwC personnel.
+- 3.1 Your obligations The performance of our services depends on your performing your obligations under the agreement.
+We are not responsible for any consequences arising from your not fulfilling your obligations. - 3.2 Solicitation and hiring of PwC personnel Our independence related to assurance engagements may be impaired if you solicit or hire certain PwC personnel.
 This may either delay the provision of the services or cause us to resign from the engagement.
-You agree not to offer or permit your related parties to offer employment to or hire the lead engagement partner, the quality review partner or any other PwC partner and/or employee who has provided more than ten (10) hours of audit or review services until a period of twelve (12) months has passed from the date the applicable financial statements were filed with the relevant securities regulator or stock exchange. - 3.3 Oral advice and draft deliverables You may rely on our final written deliverables, but should not rely on oral advice or draft deliverables provided during the term of this agreement.
-If you wish to rely on something we have said to you, please let us know and if possible, we will prepare a written deliverable on which you may rely.
+You agree not to offer or permit your related parties to offer employment to or hire the lead engagement partner, the quality review partner or any other PwC partner and/or employee who has provided more than ten (10) hours of audit or review services until a period of twelve (12) months has passed from the date of our report on the applicable financial statements without first consulting with and obtaining the approval of the lead engagement partner on any proposed offer of employment.

+3.3 Oral advice and draft deliverables - You may rely on our final written deliverables, but should not rely on oral advice or draft deliverables provided during the term of this agreement.
+If you wish to rely on something we have said to you, please let us know and, if possible, we will prepare a written deliverable on which you may rely.